+Facility (Worksite):

+Location:

+Date:

+Inspection No.:

-Location: Date: Inspection No.: ences in e physical layout of the establishment.
-Indicate its location to other businesses or the area and access to the street.
-Num ber/gen der of employees on-site between 10 p.m. and 5 a.m ure and frequency of client/customer/passenger/other contact: Yes No Are cash transactions conducted with the public during working hours?
+Describe the physical layout of the establishment.
+Indicate its location to other businesses or residences in the area and access to the street.

+Yes No 🗖 Are cash transactions conducted with the public during working hours?
 If yes, how much cash is kept in the cash register or in another place accessible to a robber?
+Yes No 🗖 Is there safe or lock-box on the premises into which cash is deposited?

+What is the security history of the establishment and environs?

+What physical security measures are present?

+Yes No

-Yes □ No Is there safe or lock-box on the premises into which cash is deposited?
-What is the s security history of the establishment and environs?
-What al security measures are present?
-Yes No □ effec Has security training been provided to employees?
-If so, has the training been tive?
+□ □ Has security training been provided to employees?
+If so, has the training been effective?